 There are exceptions to all rules, but the following five differences are correct in most to almost all cases.
 There are different types of private equity, and I’m talking here about lower mid-market, growth private equity funds, i.e. those that invest in growing businesses by backing entrepreneurs.

-1. Money flow: PE money goes to shareholders, VC money goes to the company.
+1. Money flow: PE money goes to shareholders, and VC money goes to the company.

 OK, this is the most important difference, so if you only read a bit of this article, read this bit.

 When a PE firm invests in your business, the money they invest goes into the bank accounts of the shareholders, not the bank account of the business.

 When a Venture Capital fund invests in your business, the money typically goes only into the bank account of the company.
 Occasionally, in more mature VC-backed businesses, the founders may “take some money out” as part of the deal, but this is less common.